 Thyroid hurthle cell cancer is the fourth most common of all thyroid cancers.
 It can also be called “hurthle cell carcinoma of the thyroid” since carcinoma implies a certain type of cancer.
 Since thyroid cancer is relatively common, it is very likely that you will know somebody that had or has a form of thyroid cancer.
 However, hurthle cell carcinoma of the thyroid is a very uncommon type of thyroid cancer.
-Most patients and even thyroid specialists have had very little to no experience with this type of rare thyroid cancer.
+Additionally, most patients that have Hurthle cell thyroid cancer will not know their diagnosis until after the surgical removal of their thyroid nodule which was initially called a Hurthle cell tumor.
+Most patients and even thyroid specialists have had very little to no experience with Hurthle cell thyroid cancer.
 Try not to think about hurthle cell cancer as you would other thyroid cancers, since this assumption will likely lead you to decisions that are not necessarily justified.

 Hurthle cell cancer typically starts within the thyroid as growth, or bump (nodule) in the thyroid that grows out of the otherwise normal thyroid tissue.